-- Teaching for Equity and Inclusion: This page provides resources such as handouts, blogs, and other materials that define inclusive teaching, provide strategies for practicing inclusive teaching and handling difficult moments in the classroom.
+- Equity-Focused Teaching: This page provides resources such as handouts, blogs, and other materials that define equity-focused teaching, provide strategies for practicing inclusive teaching and handling difficult moments in the classroom.

 - You may find the following campus resources especially helpful for you and your students:

 - Counseling and Psychological Services (CAPS): CAPS provides student counseling and psychotherapy, preventive and educational programming, and consultation and outreach.

 - Division of Public Safety and Security (DPSS):Many GSIs have requested guidance about how to respond to an active attacker situation, should one arise.
 An active attacker situation can cause panic and disbelief.
 Knowing what to do in advance increases your chances of surviving and your reaction matters.
 DPSS recommends that all instructors, including GSIs, view this video and refer to active attacker guidance on the DPSS website.

 - Language Resource Center (LRC): A multimedia center and library that specializes in the teaching and learning of world languages and cultures; including an audio/video studio and instructional technology support team that offers one-on-one consultations and workshops to anyone teaching a language or culture course.

 - Science Learning Center (SLC): Sponsored by the College of Literature, Science, and the Arts (LS&A) to support teaching and learning in the natural sciences.

 - Services for Students with Disabilities (SSD): The campus office dedicated to helping students with disabilities register for academic accommodations.